ASRodrigo1/rclone-configs/README.md

-# Rclone Bisync Bootstrap Script
+# Rclone Configuration Tools

-## What is this?
+This repository contains tools for setting up and managing rclone-based file synchronization and logging solutions.

+## Scripts Overview

+### 1. bootstrap-bisync.sh
-This script automatically sets up **automatic file synchronization** between two cloud storage locations (like Google Drive, OneDrive, Amazon S3, etc.) using rclone.
+Automatically sets up **automatic file synchronization** between two cloud storage locations (like Google Drive, OneDrive, Amazon S3, etc.) using rclone.
 Think of it as a "set it and forget it" solution that keeps your files in sync across different cloud services.

+### 2. bootstrap-mezmo-agent.sh
+Automatically configures the **Mezmo (formerly LogDNA) agent** to collect and send rclone logs to the Mezmo observability platform.
+This provides centralized log management, monitoring, and alerting for your file synchronization operations.

 ## What does it do?